Barred Owl Behavioral Habits: Nesting, Mating, Diet

 We get asked if Barred Owls will attack humans and dogs.
 The answer is, ABSOLUTELY!
 These Owls are very territorial and protective of their young.

 I learned first-hand as a friend of mine and I were finishing up a round of disc golf at dusk.
-The last hole was close to the owl's nest tree.

-As my friend was selecting a disc, a female Barred Owl swooped down and pierced two inches under his right eye, behind his right ear, and put a hole in his ball cap.
+Suddenly, a female Barred Owl swooped down and pierced two inches under his right eye, behind his right ear, and put a hole in his ball cap.

-If you're walking your dog, keep it on a leash and do not go near any young or nest.
+We discovered we were close to the nest site.
+Keep in mind if you're walking your dog, keep it on a leash and do not go near any young or nest.

 Migration Habits, Do Barred Owls Migrate?